Do Temple Volumisation Treatments Hurt?

 Temple Filler Migration.
 Can it occur?

-Is Temple Filler Dangerous?
+Is Temple Volumisation Dangerous?

 Can I Get Temple Volumisation Treatments While Pregnant or Breastfeeding?

 Temple volumisation treatments are not recommended during pregnancy or while breastfeeding.
-Although there is no direct evidence suggesting these treatments are harmful during pregnancy or lactation, the safety of cosmetic injectables in these situations has not been conclusively established.
+Although there is no direct evidence suggesting these treatments are harmful during pregnancy or lactation, the safety of cosmetic treatments in these situations has not been conclusively established.
 At Contour Clinics, your safety and well-being are our top priority; therefore, we advise waiting until after pregnancy and breastfeeding before proceeding with temple volumisation treatments.

 It’s generally recommended to avoid sleeping on your side for at least the first night after getting temple volumisation treatments.
 This helps to minimise pressure on the treated area and allows the product to settle properly.
 It’s best to sleep on your back with your head slightly elevated.

-Can Temple Filler Cause Headaches?
+Can Temple Hollowing Treatments Cause Headaches?

 Other signs to watch out for include increasing swelling, redness that becomes worse or spreads, pain that doesn’t subside, warmth or tenderness around the treatment area, fever, or generally feeling unwell.
 If you notice any of these symptoms, or if you have any concerns at all about your treatment or recovery, please reach out to us immediately for advice and support.